-A ruling goes into effect requiring students to maintain a minimum 2.0 GPA to participate in athletic or student activities.
+A ruling goes into effect requiring students to maintain a minimum 2.0 grade-point average to participate in athletic or student activities.

 SEPTEMBER 1985

 After a 16-year wait, the \$50,000 Physical Sciences Lab opens its doors at the college.